 Is it necessary to trademark my business name?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.As an entrepreneur, you are wise to seek a second opinion, especially in matters of intellectual property.
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.As an entrepreneur, you are wise to seek a second opinion, especially in matters of intellectual property.
 Your attorney is right to the extent that you don't need to trademark your business name in order to use it in another state.
 Business names are determined by the Secretary of State of the state you're based in.

 For the most part, once you choose a name, it's yours.
 But that also means that companies in other states could have the same name as yours.
 However, if you're looking to expand to other geographic markets, you will want to start developing goodwill through consistent branding.
 Speak to an intellectual property/trademark specialist to discuss how best to handle your branding roll-out and protection.
 Like consulting with doctors, it never hurts to have a second opinion.